 The current, as well as previous, version(s) of ESS are also available

 for download on GitHub [https://github.com/emacs-ess/ESS]

-On GitHub, you can download every released version of ESS which have been tagged.
+On GitHub, you can download every released version of ESS via their tags.
 Click on a dropdown that shows "master" and select tags.
 Select one and then "Download Zip".

-ESS for LinuxOn some distributions of Linux ESS can be installed as an offical RPM package via the package manager.
-For other distributions the RPM packages are provided by private users.
+ESS for LinuxOn some distributions of Linux, ESS can be installed as an official RPM package via the package manager.
+For other distributions, the RPM packages are provided by private users.
 Please compare the version number of those packages with the latest release.